compmaster/cycling-madness/docs/Stages.md

 ## Goals

-1. Initial client-side structure with Angular.
-2. Basic interface with CSS flexbox.
-3. Read-only table of dummy cyclists and teams.
+1. Manage cyclists and teams on client.
+2. Check functionality of PrimeNG.

 ## Steps